 One task of the Mass Screening Registry is to evaluate cancer screenings.
-Population-based screenings are based on the effectiveness of reliable evidence.
-In addition, the downsides of screening, its costs and its impact on the quality of life are studied.
-(See section on research)
+Population-based screenings must have reliable evidence to be effective.
+In addition, the harms of screening, its costs and its impact on the quality of life are studied.

-The Mass Screening Registry evaluates not only the existing screening programmes, but also updates them and monitors new cancer screening evidence (See Cancer in Finland).
-If necessary, the Mass Screening Registry plans and implements new screening programmes.
+The Mass Screening Registry evaluates the existing screening programmes, updates them and also monitors new cancer screening data.
+The Mass Screening Registry plans and implements new screening programmes when necessary.

-The effect of screening on cancer morbidity and mortality can be investigated by combining screening data with information from the Finnish Cancer Registry.
-Using registry information it has been possible, for instance, to reliably investigate the effect of screening on the decline in breast cancer mortality.
+The effect of screening on cancer morbidity and mortality can be investigated by combining and comparing screening data with those data obtained from the Finnish Cancer Registry.
+The use of registry information enables researchers to investigate reliably, for example, the effect of screening on the decline in breast cancer mortality.